-Independent Non-executive directors' receive fixed annual fees and sitting allowances for service on the board.
-There are no contractual arrangements for compensation for loss of office.
+Independent Non-executive directors' receive fixed annual fees and sitting allowances for their service on the Board, and there are no contractual arrangements for compensation for loss of office.
 Non-executive directors do not receive short-term incentives, nor do they participate in any long-term incentive schemes.

-Fees that were paid to Non- Executive Directors during the reporting period are as follows:
+Fees that were paid to Non-executive directors during the reporting period are as follows: